dan-sherwin/react-sse/README.md

 ```

 Behavior notes:
+- A per-tab UID is generated and appended to every connection URL as `?uid=<uid>` so the server can target events for the active browser tab.
+The same UID is reused for all connections in the tab.
+Utilities are provided: `getClientUid()` and `isClientUid(uid)` for comparing incoming payload metadata with the current tab.
 - tokenLoader is called per connection when opening.
 Its result is appended to the URL as `?authToken=...` by default (override with `tokenQueryParam`).
+The `uid` param is placed before the token param in the URL.
 - connectOnMount defaults to true.
 Set `false` to declare a connection but not auto‑connect.
 - eventTypes
   - If provided and non‑empty: only those named SSE events are listened for.